Somalia: Agriculture

 Agriculture is the most important economic sector of Somalia.
 It accounts for about 65% of the GDP and employs 65% of the workforce.
 Livestock contributes about 40% to GDP and more than 50% of export earnings.
 Other principal exports include fish, charcoal and bananas; sugar, sorghum and corn are products for the domestic market.
-According to the Central Bank of Somalia, imports of goods total about $460 million per year, surpassing aggregate imports prior to the start of the civil war in 1991.
-Exports, which total about $270 million annually, have also surpassed pre-war aggregate export levels.
-Somalia has a trade deficit of about $190 million per year, but this is exceeded by remittances sent by Somalis in the diaspora, estimated to be about $1 billion.
+According to the Central Bank of Somalia, imports of goods total about US$460 million per year, surpassing aggregate imports prior to the start of the civil war in 1991.
+Exports, which total about US$270 million annually, have also surpassed pre-war aggregate export levels.
+Somalia has a trade deficit of about US$190 million per year, but this is exceeded by remittances sent by Somalis in the diaspora, estimated to be about US$1 billion.